d-senyaka/sia-compost-sync/README.md

 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)
 ![Project Type](https://img.shields.io/badge/Project-Edge%20AI%20Implementation-brown)

+**Sia-Compost-Sync** is an intelligent Edge AI monitoring system that transforms organic waste management into a data-driven process.
+It explores how local intelligence (TinyML) and multi-sensor fusion can be deployed on constrained microcontrollers to autonomously oversee biological decomposition, bridging the gap between raw earth and actionable digital insight.

 ### 🧠 Meaning of the Name
 > *Sia* is derived from the ancient Egyptian personification of Perception, Insight, and Intelligence.
 > *Sync* represents the seamless, bidirectional harmony between the physical edge and the digital cloud.

-> *Divine insight into organic transformation.*

-**Sia-Compost-Sync** is an intelligent Edge AI monitoring system that transforms organic waste management into a data-driven process.
-It explores how local intelligence (TinyML) and multi-sensor fusion can be deployed on constrained microcontrollers to autonomously oversee biological decomposition, bridging the gap between raw earth and actionable digital insight.

 ---

 ## 🧠 Overview